szks-repo/rs-ecommerce/docs/features/catalog/overview.md

 ## Domain Model (draft)
 - Entities:
   - Product
-  - Variant
+  - Variant (SKU)
+  - InventoryStock
-  - InventoryItem
+  - StoreLocation
 - Invariants:
   - Variant belongs to a product
-  - Inventory is per variant
+  - Inventory is per variant + location (physical only)
+  - Product can be linked to one or more store locations
+  - Digital variants do not require inventory rows

 ## APIs
 - BackofficeService.CreateProduct / UpdateProduct